 Episode 102: Professor Christian Wildberg on Emending the Corpus Hermeticum

 Professor Christian Wildberg was conducting a reading-group looking at the Corpus Hermeticum when he noticed something about CH II: in a spot where the text was obviously corrupt, it was possible to get quite a good text simply by removing what was clearly an interpolated scholium, or marginal note (see Wildberg 2013).
-Running with this method, he has had results across the board, and is preparing a new edition and translation of the Corpus Hermeticum based on simply separating the interpolated marginal notes from the main body of the text.
+Running with this method, he has had results across the board, and is preparing a new edition and translation of the Corpus Hermeticum based on simply (well, it’s not exactly simple) separating the interpolated marginal notes from the main body of the text.